IcarusGU/Rpi-Pico-2-W-auto-updater/README.md

 The target is the directory you wish to replace.
 In many cases it will be:
-../<repo name>
+../repo name

 ## Use

 Import autoupdater.
-Then, use autoupdater.checkUpdates() or autoupdater.Update(<path to target>). checkUpdates() returns true or false depending on if there is an update, and Update(<path to target>) returns 0 or 1 depending on if the update has been succesful.
+Then, use autoupdater.checkUpdates() or autoupdater.Update(target). checkUpdates() returns true or false depending on if there is an update, and Update(target) returns 0 or 1 depending on if the update has been succesful.

-If using an SD card, call UpdateSD(<path to target>)
+If using an SD card, call UpdateSD(target)

 ## Setup instructions